Exercise and drug combo may sharpen aging brains in diabetes patients

 Summary

 This study looks at whether supervised exercise and a diabetes drug called semaglutide can help older adults with type 2 diabetes think better and stay physically healthy.
-About 164 people aged 65 and older will be placed into one of four groups: exercise only, semaglutide only, both, or standard care.
-The goal is to see if these approaches improve memory, attention, and brain function.
+About 164 people aged 65 and older will join one of four groups: exercise only, semaglutide only, both, or standard care.
+The goal is to see if these approaches improve memory, attention, and brain function over 32 weeks.

 Disclaimer Read more